shockpkg/swf-projector/README.md

 Creates Flash projectors from a standalone Flash Player.

-Takes a standalone Flash Player file, a directory containing a standalone Flash Player, or a shockpkg standalone Flash Player package file.
+Takes a standalone Flash Player file, a directory containing a standalone Flash Player, or an archive containing a standalone Flash Player (shockpkg package file).
+Can also generate HTML files to embed content.

 Can also create bundles that group the projector and resources in a directory beside a single launcher for Windows and Linux or within an application bundle for macOS.

-Reading DMG projector packages is only supported on macOS.
+Reading DMG projector packages is only supported on macOS, using ZIP packages instead is recommended.

 # Usage

 ## Projector

-### Sa
+### Projector SA

-#### Windows
+#### Projector SA Windows

 ```js
 import {ProjectorSaWindows} from '@shockpkg/swf-projector';